Port

 Meals not included

 You've done hot springs before, but not like this.
 Hot springs normally come from volcanic activity, but here in Greenland, the springs are so deep that the heat comes from under the earth's mantle.
-Relaxing in these very special pools comes complete with a view towards the icebergs floating in the fjord beside you.

-Begin with a scenic boat ride (about 90 minutes each way) across Qaqortoq's fjord to the small island of Uunartoq.
+Begin with a scenic boat ride (about 90 minutes each way) across Qaqortoq's magical fjord to the small island of Uunartoq.
 This lovely spot's first mention in historical accounts dates back to AD 1340, and it is the only place in Greenland that has hot springs to bathe in.

 Step ashore and follow a narrow path for 10 minutes as you walk to the springs.
 A small hut serves as a changing room.